When using the Amazon Store Front links to any products I mention I earn a small commission at no cost to you.

 due to circumstances beyond your control, such as a power outage, you are going to need LIGHT.

 I am a super-organized person and I do NOT like to search for anything, especially in the dark.
 When the lights go out, I'm always ready.

 Below are pics of some plastic bins that I keep on-the-ready.
 There is a caption beneath each pic.

-I'm taking these pics from inside our pool house, so I'm about 10 feet above the backyard that slopes down to the lake from the retaining wall.
+I'm taking these side-by-side pics from inside our pool house, so I'm about 10 feet above the backyard that slopes down to the lake from the retaining wall.
 You can see our kayaks on the dock below.
-That's a patio storage unit out the window for cushions.
-Also, under the tree toward the lake is a wooden swing that the Scorpion King made for his Mama King to sit in the shade when we are fishing.
+The pic on the left looks funky because of the screen on the window, although it doesn't look funky on the right.

 I Love this battery organizer.
 It just came today (Sat.
 7/31/22) and I haven't opened our other batteries to load completely into the organizer.
 Note that in the left upper corner (left photo) there is the 'battery tester'.
 In the right photo I am using it to test the strength of the battery.
 I bought this from Home Depot.
 It was $11.89.